- Admission Information

 Most courses are worth three credits.
-LLM and MRLS candidates are required to obtain a minimum of twenty-four credits and a minimum grade point average of 2.0.
+LLM and MLS ENRLP (formally MRLS) candidates are required to obtain a minimum of twenty-four credits and a minimum grade point average of 2.0.
 CS candidates must obtain a minimum of sixteen credits and a minimum grade point average of 2.0.
 LLM candidates may substitute an optional thesis for six credits of course work.
 Students beginning any of the programs in Summer 2015 onward will need to maintain a GPA of 2.7 to remain in good standing

 The Environmental and Natural Resources Law Discipline Courses